OnboardingETHCR/Testing-Onboarding/modulo4/modulo4-1.md

 - The frontend uses **Ethers.js** to call the `swap()` function of a smart contract.
 - The smart contract executes the trade logic and emits an event.

-Each layer is crucial and has its own responsibilities — as a Web3 developer, you’ll be working across all of them.
+Each layer is crucial and has its own responsibilities, as a Web3 developer, you’ll be working across all of them.

 ---